heyjumanji/Zeppelinbot-Setup-Guide/README.md

 • **Last updated:** `21/07/2022 - 10:13 PM`

 # Thank you!!
-Thanks for reading and i hope this guide helps you abit if it does make sure star this repository. <3 Also make sure to follow me on GitHub!
-## Star To Support <3
-> You can also give this repository a star to show more people and they can use this repository and get some help!
+Thanks for reading and i hope this guide helps you abit if it does, you can also give this repository a star to show more people and they can use this repository and get some help!
+Also you can follow me on GitHub.<33

 ![startbanner](Assets/IMG_20220721_202937_054.jpg)

-## Contact
-> Make sure join JumanJi's Hub:
+> Also make sure join JumanJi's Hub:

 [![Join our Discord server!](https://invidget.switchblade.xyz/fjAhHH6CFh)](https://discord.gg/fjAhHH6CFh)